yogabook / pathologie / plantar fasciitis

 Definition of

-is referred to as Heel-Pain-Triad.
-Additional strains or tears of the plantar fascia are possible, which usually makes any strain very painful.
+is referred to as a heel-pain triad.
+Additional tearing or tearing of the plantar fascia is possible, which usually makes any strain very painful.

 Cause